MaximeJakubowski/sls_project/README.md

 ## Use

+The main function is `slsparser.shapels.parse(graph: rdflib.Graph)`.
+This function has as its argument an rdflib Graph object that represents the shapesgraph (your SHACL turtle file).
+It returns a tuple of dictionaries.
+The first dictionary represents the shape definitions.
+The keys are all the shape names that were defined in the shapesgraph.
+These are represented by rdflib Identifiers.
+The values are SANodes.
+The second dictionary represents the targeting statements for every shape that has one.
+The keys are the shapes with targeting statements, and the values are SANodes representing the targeting type.

+## Contact
 The package is to be used for my research purposes, but it may be useful for other applications.
 If you are interested, please let me know.
 Currently, I'm working on an [alternative SHACL syntax](https://github.com/MaximeJakubowski/shacl_esyntax) based on the SHACL Logical Syntax.